thomsonreuters/AspNet.Core.Hal/README.md

 Acknowledgements
 ================
-This library could not exist without the work and ideas of
+This library could not exist without the work and ideas of Nancy.Hal